Books, Hallways and Social Butterflies: A Note on Sliding Block Puzzles: Proof of the Main Theorem

 We first recall that $\operatorname{FS}(\mathcal G,\mathcal B_{n-k}^{(k)})$ is disconnected if there exist dark hallways in $\mathcal G$ (\cref{DF-hallways}).
 This observation combined with \nameref{thm:Wilson} yields a lower bound of $\kappa^*(\mathcal G)$ on the smallest $k$ such that $\operatorname{FS}(\mathcal G,\mathcal B_{n-k}^{(k)})$ is connected.
 We may then focus on proving the upper bound.
 Note also that if $\mathcal G$ is not connected, neither is $\operatorname{FS}(\mathcal G,\mathcal B_{n-k}^{(k)})$ (hence the infinite value of $\kappa^*$) and we may thus restrict our attention to connected graphs.

 As outlined in \cref{overview}, we wish to bootstrap our analysis of each library.
 We do this by induction on the number of blocks.

 The structure of our proof is as follows.
 We first isolate a block of $\mathcal G$ corresponding to a leaf of its block graph.
 Let us call this block $\mathcal L$.
 Since blocks intersect in unique cut-vertices, $\mathcal L$ intersects its neighbouring block in a single cut-vertex which we denote by $V$.
 Let us call $\mathcal A$ the subgraph of $\mathcal G$ induced by the union of the complement of $\mathtt V(\mathcal L)$ with $V$.
 (So, $\mathcal A$ and $\mathcal L$ partition the edges of $\mathcal G$, and they share a single vertex $V$).
 Our proof then consists of two main ingredients.
-First, we need to show that we can ferry people across $V$ between $\mathcal A$ and $\mathcal L$ to reach any desired ``people-partition'' between $\mathcal L$ and $\mathcal A$ (\nameref{B}).
+First, we need to show that we can ferry people across $V$ between $\mathcal A$ and $\mathcal L$ to reach any desired ``people-partition'' between $\mathcal L$ and $\mathcal A$ (the \nameref{B}).
 More specifically, we will single out a special type of partition which we call \emph{balanced}; such partitions roughly speaking have the social butterflies balanced between the two sides $\mathcal A$ and $\mathcal L$ in a way that facilitates induction (the exact definition will be given shortly thereafter).
-Second, we need to show that all the configurations which feature the same balanced partition can be reached from one another.
+Second, we need to show that all the configurations which feature the same balanced partition can be reached from one another (the \nameref{A}).

-Geometrically, our two steps correspond to showing the existence of subgraphs of $\operatorname{FS}(\mathcal G,\mathcal B_{n-k}^{(k)})$ (one for each balanced partition) such that every pair of vertices in these subgraphs can be reached from one another --- note that this might involve leaving the subgraph --- and spelling out a path from any configuration $\sigma$ to any of these subgraphs (see \cref{fig:overview}).
+Geometrically, our two steps correspond to showing the existence of subgraphs of $\operatorname{FS}(\mathcal G,\mathcal B_{n-k}^{(k)})$ such that every pair of vertices in these subgraphs can be reached from one another --- note that this might involve leaving the subgraph --- and spelling out a path from any configuration $\sigma$ to any of these subgraphs.
+We think of our subgraphs as ``islands'', one for each balanced partition, and we think of our paths between islands as ``ferries''; see \cref{fig:overview}.